hhandika/segui/website/docs/cli_gui.md

 - Supports all major desktop platforms and Windows Subsystem for Linux (WSL)
 - The ability to compile from the source code for any platform that supports Rust

-Summary of the GUI version advantages:
+Summary of the GUI advantages:

 - Interactive and user-friendly
 - Supports text and table viewer without third-party software